KPar/KPar/README.md

 In 2018, I was selected for a competitive full stack JavaScript training program, CUNY Tech Prep, as one of 122 students out of 400+ applicants.
 Within this program, I led a team in launching a web app.

-Next, I landed an internship as a Software Engineer at Ancestry where I got hands on experience working building engaging and beneficial products.
+Next, I landed an internship as a Mobile Software Engineer at Ancestry where I got hands on experience working building engaging and beneficial products.

 🎓 I'm a second-generation Dominican-American and have now become the first university graduate in my family with a Bachelor's in Computer Science.